|

 Complaints:

-Inflamated anal crypts are very pressure-sensitive and cause a longlasting,
+Inflamed anal crypts are very sensitive to pressure and create

-Enlarged anal papils would not cause any complaints since they are often not
+Enlarged anal papils would not cause any complaints.
+If the

-unfamiliar object.
-Also wetness and itching may exists.
-Sometimes the
+is present.
+Also discharge and itching may exists.
+Sometimes, the

-might be contracted because of “unfamiliar object” feeling and leads to
+contracted because of “unfamiliar object feeling” and leads to disturbances

-blood circulation disturbances.
-These can then lead to the hemorrhoidal
+These can then lead to the hemorrhoidal illness.

 Treatment:

-The cryptitis must be treated, otherwise it can cause to abscesses and
+must be treated, otherwise it can cause to abscesses and fistulas.

-Additionally existing illnesses such as hemorrhoids or anal fissurs should
+illnesses such as hemorrhoids or anal fissurs will be treated together.

 back